Notification of Rights Under the Family Educational Rights and Privacy Act

 4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by Warner University to comply with the requirements of FERPA.
 Submit complaints to: Family Policy Compliance Office, U.S. Department of Education, 600 Independence Avenue, SW, Washington, DC 20202-4605.

 Warner University hereby designates the following student information as public or “Directory Information.”

 This information may be disclosed by the College without the student’s prior consent under the conditions set forth in FERPA.

 — Publication in future student directories: name, address, phone number, email address

 — Demographic information: date and place of birth and publication information.

 — Academic Information: Name, enrolled hours, enrollment status, total hours, college major, dates of attendance, degrees and awards received (including Dean’s List), most recent previous school attended, participation in officially recognized activities and sports, height and weight of athletes, other similar information

 — Social Security or other Student Identification numbers

 — Ethnicity, race, nationality, gender or religion

 Currently enrolled students may withhold disclosure of directory information under FERPA.
 To withhold disclosure of information, students must present themselves with photo ID to the Registrar’s Office and complete the Request to Prevent Disclosure of Directory Information form.
-You may present this form at anytime and will immediately take effect.
-Warner University assumes that failure on the part of the student to specifically request the withholding of Directory Information indicates individual approval for disclosure.
+You may present this form at anytime and will immediately take affect.
+Warner Southern College assumes that failure on the part of the student to specifically request the withholding of Directory Information indicates individual approval for disclosure.